Hendrix-CS/csci285/labs/election.md

 These choices don’t always add up to 100%, some small percentage of voters remain undecided or unwilling to offer their choice, and there are small margins for Libertarian, Green, and other party candidates. _For our second assumption_, to help determine the plurality winner for each state, we will say that people are either voting DEM, or voting against DEM.
 Therefore, we can select only those rows with the `party` equal to DEM.

+_For our third assumption_, we will say that all other Senate races besides the 8 listed above, in the SOLID or LIKELY categories, will be won as predicted by the Cook Report.

 ## Step 3: Generating probability distributions